mwouts/jupytext/README.md

 ### Markdown and R Markdown

-Our implementation for Jupyter notebooks as Markdown or [R Markdown ](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
+Our implementation for Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) or [R Markdown ](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
 - A YAML header contains the notebook metadata (Jupyter kernel, etc)
 - Markdown cells are inserted verbatim, and separated with two blank lines
 - Code and raw cells start with triple backticks collated with cell language, and end with triple backticks.
 Cell metadata are not available in the Markdown format.
 The [code cell options](https://yihui.name/knitr/options/) in the R Markdown format are mapped to the corresponding Jupyter cell metadata options, when available.

 ### The `light` format for notebooks as scripts

-The default format for Python and Julia scripts is the `light` format.
+The `light` format was created for this project.
+It is the default format for Python and Julia scripts.
 That format can read any Python or Julia script as a Jupyter notebook, even scripts which were never prepared to become a notebook.
-When a notebook is written as a script using this format, as few cells markers as possible are introduced.
+When a notebook is written as a script using this format, only a few cells markers are introduced—none if possible.

 The `light` format has:
 - A YAML header, commented with `# `, that contains the notebook metadata.